List of Dune: Prophecy characters: Francesca

-Sister Francesca, portrayed by Tabu, is the Emperor's former lover and the mother of Constantine, as well as a powerful Bene Gesserit, whose arrival at the palace "strains the balance of power in the capital."
+Sister Francesca, portrayed by Tabu, is the Emperor's former lover and the mother of Constantine, as well as a powerful member of the Sisterhood, whose arrival at the palace "strains the balance of power in the capital."
+She is an imprinter, possessing the ability to use physical intimacy to influence someone else's body chemistry to ensure their loyalty.
+In her youth, Francesca was commanded by Valya to imprint Javicco Corrino, but in doing so Francesca also developed deep feelings for him.

 In "The Hidden Hand", Francesca is one of young Valya's friends and followers in the wake of Mother Superior Raquella's death.

 Tabu was cast as Francesca in May 2024.
 Charithra Chandran was later cast as the younger version of the character.
 Brian Tallerico of The A.V.
 Club wrote of Tabu, a "legendary" Bollywood actress, "Her casting here adds some gravity to a show that needs it."